digiwombat/WorldMuncher/README.md

 #World Muncher
-An FOSS world munching program made with Electron.
+An FOSS World Building program made with Electron.

 Fork it, fix it, do whatever.
 I'll gladly roll in code changes.